xalaida/laravel-translatable/README.md

 ];
 ```

-Final model may look like this.
+That's all.
+Final model may look like this:

 ```php
 <?php